pavop02/shadowsocks-win-starter/README.md

 # Shadowsocks Windows Starter

-A simple and reliable way to run Outline VPN (shadowsocks) on Windows with just a double-click without heavy and complicated GUI clients.
+A simple and reliable way to run Outline VPN (shadowsocks) on Windows with just a double-click without heavy, complicated GUI clients.
+No installations are needed

-This lightweight .bat script launches `sslocal.exe` and enables the system proxy automatically until the console window is closed.

 ## What it does